BinnieJoe/Mask_RCNN_/README.md

 # Object-size-measurement
 Use customdataset.
-By finetuning mask rcnn, we recognized and classified objects and measured their sizes.
+I used mask rcnn to recognize and classify objects and measure their sizes.

 ## Dataset
     I used cocodataset and created a custom dataset by labeling with labelme.